KChen-lab/Monopogen/README.md

 * ggplot2

 **!Note**

-We have put the binary compatibility tools including samtools, bcftools, beagle in the app folder.
+We have put the binary compatibility tools including `samtools`, `bcftools`, `beagle` in the app folder.
 We fixed the version because the output formats vary a lot with different versions.
 If you are not able to run them, you can compile them in you system.
-We only test on these tools on following versions:
+We only test these tools using the following versions:

 * samtools Version: 1.2 (using htslib 1.2.1)
 * bcftools Version: 1.8 (using htslib 1.8)